danmorse314/Expected-Primary-Assists/README.md

 ![pass importance matrix](https://github.com/danmorse314/Expected-Primary-Assists/blob/main/figures/pass%20model%20feature%20importance.png)
 *Fig. 1*

 Whether or not a pass targets a defenseman is the most important factor in predicting a pass completion.
 Generally, passes to defensemen are done at the blue line or while regrouping in your defensive zone, both high-completion probability situations.
 The pass distance and strength state are intuitively and empirically important.
-The most significant pass classification came with our slot pass, which makes sense as it's generally more difficult to find open space right in front of the net to get a pass through.
-According to the final model, passes across the slot averaged a 54.7% completion probability vs 73.6% for all other passes.
+The most significant pass classifications came from the highest danger passes: passes from behind the net and passes across the slot.
+This makes sense as it's generally more difficult to find open space right in front of the net to get a pass through to your teammate.
+According to the final model, passes across the slot or from behind the net averaged a 60.5% completion probability vs 74.0% for all other passes.

 ### Expected Goals